OWASP/www-project-secure-coding-practices-quick-reference-guide/index.md

 type: documentation
 ---

-### Welcome to the Secure Coding Practices Quick Reference Guide Project
+### Secure Coding Practices Quick Reference Guide Project

 The Secure Coding Practices Quick Reference Guide is a technology agnostic set of general software security coding practices, in a comprehensive checklist format, that can be integrated into the development life-cycle.

-The focus is on secure coding requirements, rather then on vulnerabilities and exploits.
-It includes an introduction to Software Security Principles and a glossary of key terms.
+The focus is on secure coding requirements, rather then on vulnerabilities or exploits.
 It is designed to serve as a secure coding kick-start tool and easy reference, to help development teams quickly understand secure coding practices.